 “A story?
 You said a myth.”

-“Myth… story… Willard, some times I wonder about you… The point is, the story’s been told and believed for so long… it’s now passed on as true from buffalo generation to buffalo generation and now, no one will cross 82.”
+“Myth… story… Willard, some times I wonder about you… The point is, the story’s been told and believed for so long… it’s now passed on as true from bison generation to bison generation and now, no one will cross 82.”

 “I never thought of that…”